This forum post is hidden because you have chosen to ignore diabetesMD. Show Details

 The @RISK Study

-RESEARCH DESIGN AND METHODS A randomized controlled trial was performed in T2DM patients newly referred to the Diabetes Care System (DCS) West-Friesland, a managed-care system in the Netherlands.
-The intervention group (n = 131) received a six-step CVD risk communication.
-Control subjects (n = 130) received standard managed care.
+A randomized controlled trial was performed in T2DM patients newly referred to the Diabetes Care System (DCS) West-Friesland, a managed-care system in the Netherlands.
+The intervention group ( = 131) received a six-step CVD risk communication.
+Control subjects ( = 130) received standard managed care.
 The primary outcome measure was appropriateness of risk perception (difference between actual CVD risk calculated by the UKPDS risk engine and risk perception).
 Secondary outcome measures were illness perceptions, attitude and intention to change behavior, satisfaction with the communication, and anxiety and worry about CVD risk.
 Patients completed questionnaires at baseline, at 2 weeks (immediately after the intervention), and at 12 weeks.

 COMMENT: Another in a long line of studies that conclude that while risk engine-generated information does not do any harm, neither does it do any good.
 Sort of like the grisly picture of horrific auto accidents they used to show on three-day weekends in the ‘50s and ‘60s.
 While in theory the truth will make you free, it actuality the truth is not enough.
 Changing behavior in asymptomatic persons with predictable risks may be one of the largest challenges that we in the health care and public health communities face in the 21st centrury.